sdiehl28/baseball-analytics/MLB_Data_Details.md

 #### Lahman Data Dictionary

-The most recent data dictionary is:  http://www.seanlahman.com/files/database/readme2017.txt
+The most recent data dictionary is:  http://www.seanlahman.com/files/database/readme2017.txt  It is applicable to the 2019 Lahman data.

 This file is also copied to this repo at: `data/lahman/readme2017.txt`